bdurrani/bdurrani.github.com/content/post/2020-01-27-rust-modules.md

 While trying to organize one of the application, I realized I didn't fully understand how the module system worked.

 The official docs say that if you have your code organized in a single rs file, you can just split up the module into different files and the same rules apply.
-Without understanding how the module system actually work, you might be mislead into making false assumptions and hence run into errors that you might not understand how to solve.
+Without understanding how the module system actually works, you might be mislead into making false assumptions and hence run into errors that you might not understand how to solve.
 I think I must have read the [documentation](https://doc.rust-lang.org/book/ch07-01-packages-and-crates.html) 3-4 times before I realize that just skimming over the the documentation wasn't going to work.

 So I went back to basics and broke down the problem.
-That, and asking a tone of questions on the Rust Discord channel, which was really helpful.
+That, and asking a ton of questions on the Rust Discord channel, which was really helpful.
 I figured I would write this up in case this helps out anyone else.

-I assume you already have read the basics of using modules to control scope and privacy .
+I assume you already have read the basics of using modules to control scope and privacy.
-I won't cover that here.
 The [documentation](https://doc.rust-lang.org/book/ch07-02-defining-modules-to-control-scope-and-privacy.html) explains that very well.

 Let's say you have an amazing application, and you have all the code broken down into modules, but everything is in one file.